Philip-Trettner/Philip-Trettner.github.io/_posts/2019-09-07-std-function-performance.md

 excerpt: 'How bad is it really?'
 ---

-Everyone knows that you have to avoid `std::function` if you care about performance.
+Popular folklore demands that you avoid `std::function` if you care about performance.

 But is it really true?
 How bad is it?